erdem-aslan/bus/README.md

 GOBus, 'Bus' in short, is a  tiny framework for message-driven development in golang, using protocol buffers objects over the wire.
 Networking is based on peer to peer client/server architecture.

 Bus in a nutshell, acts as a messaging "bus" with complete transporting support for protocol buffer objects.
-It handles the framing, reliability of connections (tcp|udp|ws (websocket) endpoints), throttling (all endpoints) and  ordered delivery (all endpoints) of messages.
+It handles the framing, reliability of connections, throttling and  ordered delivery of messages.

-Although, messaging structure is defined via protobuf, since protobuf supports JSON, serialization and deserialization may be in JSON format for http|https|ws endpoints if desired.
+Although, messaging structure is defined via protobuf, since protobuf supports JSON, serialization and deserialization may be in JSON format for ws endpoints if desired.

-All exposed messaging methods / functions are, unless explicitly documented, work asynchronously.
+All exposed messaging methods/functions are are asynchronous and thread safe.
 In Bus, everything is a 'Promise'.

-If you are coming from Java or a JVM based language, you may find some similarities with Netty framework but Bus is more lightweight in terms of both resources and functionality, so tiny means tiny.

-While, internals are still changing (primarily for increasing readability and performance), declared interfaces and public APIs are locked / final so you can safely start using Bus.
-More importantly, if you have a feature idea that extends (or composes ?) the current feature set without breaking the API, feel free to submit a pull request.

 ## Interfaces